Our Mission

 ABOUT THE FOUNDER

-Amy (she/they) is an educator, an ally, a speaker, an activist, an herbalist, a performer, and a lifelong learner.
+Amy Shake Ortiz (she/they) is an educator, an ally, a speaker, an activist, an herbalist, a performer, and a lifelong learner.

-Their health and herbal education is rooted deeply in cultural and experiential learning, including Wild Medicine Ways with Hannah Schiller, FitoSofía (Wise Green Boricua Medicine) with Maria Benedetti, and Caribbean Medicine Making with Brandon Ruiz, She holds a certificate in Holistic and Integrative Health from Allegra.
-Amy continues to expand her understanding of holism and health with certificate programs in Nutrition and Healthy Living via Cornell University, as well as Global Healing Systems through Allegra.
+Their health and herbal education is rooted deeply in cultural and experiential learning, including Wild Medicine Ways with Hannah Schiller, FitoSofía (Wise Green Boricua Medicine) with Maria Benedetti, and Caribbean Medicine Making with Brandon Ruiz.
+She holds a certificate in Holistic and Integrative Health from Allegra.
+Still, Amy continues to expand her understanding of holism and health with both certificate programs and folk learning.

 Amy lives, forages, and creates with gratitude and care on Muheconneok and Haudenosaunee ancestral lands.